jiripospisil/jpospisil.com/source/2017-06-02-understanding-lock-files-in-npm-5.html.markdown

 ## That's a wrap

 And that about wraps it up for now.
 Feel free to reach out on Twitter if something's not right or with some general suggestions.
-If you found a typo or some other grammar issue, the blog post is available on [GitHub](https://github.com/jiripospisil/jpospisil.com).
+If you've found a typo or some other grammar issue, the blog post is available on [GitHub](https://github.com/jiripospisil/jpospisil.com).
 Any help is appreciated!